nbellari/nbellari.github.io/_posts/2023-08-19-python-notes.markdown

 Some Python notes:

+* One of the most important and frequently occuring computational pattern - `enumerate -> filter -> map -> accumulate`
 * Identity is a stronger condition than equality.
 That is, `is` is stronger than `==`
 * Two empty lists `[]` and `[]` are equal, but not identical.
 While, two `None`s are equal and identical.
 * When assignment binds a variable to another variable pointing to a mutable type, then both variables refer to the same instance of the mutable type.